MIDWEST ANTIQUE AIRPLANE ASSOCIATION GRASSROOTS FLY-IN

 Preferred aircraft camping areas are depicted on the airport diagram.
 If camping on or near closed runways remember they will reopen Sunday afternoon.
 Runway closures time for early arrivals; Tuesday evening at 7:00 p.m.

-There are no camping fees at Brodhead Airport, but donations are always appreciated to help offset the cost of maintenance.
+There are no general camping fees at Brodhead Airport, but donations are appreciated to help offset the cost of maintenance.
+Large RVs in particular are requested to make a donation to help cover the costs of repairs to ruts in the grass.

-All runways will reopen Sunday afternoon.
+All runways will reopen Sunday noon.
 Please plan your site accordingly.

 - No campfires outside of the Fire Pit (see diagram above).